4 Easy Steps to Establishing a Reselling Business

-My first online business, and one I still operate today, was in selling lapel pins and tie clips.
-I found a niche market in men who like the old school cool of tie clips.
-I found another niche market in the form of men who wore lapel pins to show off their membership in certain clubs or associations or to otherwise show pride in a country, an idea or anything else that could be captured in a pin.
+My first online business (one I still operate today), deals in selling lapel pins and tie clips.
+I found a niche market in men who like the old-school "cool" of tie clips.
+I found another niche market in the form of men who wore lapel pins to show off their membership in certain clubs or associations or to otherwise show pride in a country, idea, or anything else that could be captured in a pin.

 2. Find Your Supplier

 Finding a supplier can be a daunting task.
 For some people, they like to hunt at thrift stores looking for specific items.
-Clothing, for example, is something you can typically buy low at a thrift store and sell high online or at a swap meet.
+Clothing, for example, is something you can typically buy at low prices at thrift stores and sell for profit online or at swap meets.

 You might also purchase your items in bulk from a website like Alibaba or AliExpress.
 This can be slightly riskier for a few reasons.
 The first is that, unless you are ordering custom items, there is nothing to prevent someone else from buying from the same supplier and undercutting your price.
 The second is that because suppliers on these websites are in China, you are running a higher risk of lost shipments.

 I once lost a $500 shipment that caused me to miss my holiday rush.
 While I was able to recover my $500 thanks to AliExpress's protection program, I missed out on the income I would have generated from having those items arrive on time.
-It was all the fault of one individual seller with whom I had done business successfully many times before.
+It was all the fault of one individual seller with whom I had done business successfully many times in the past.